awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

 + Objects in the source bucket that are replicas that were created by another replication rule\.
 For example if you configure replication where bucket A is the source and bucket B is the destination\.
 Now suppose that you add another replication configuration where bucket B is the source and bucket C is the destination\.
 In this case, objects in bucket B that are replicas of objects in bucket A are not replicated to bucket C\.
 + Objects in the source bucket that have already been replicated to a different destination\.
 For example, if you change the destination bucket in an existing replication configuration, Amazon S3 won't replicate the object again\.
 + Objects created with server\-side encryption using customer\-provided encryption keys \(SSE\-C\)\.
-+ When replicating from a different AWS account delete markers added to the source bucket are not replicated\.
++ By default, when replicating from a different AWS account delete markers added to the source bucket are not replicated\.

+  For information about how to replicate delete markers, see [Replicating delete markers between buckets](delete-marker-replication.md)\.
 + Objects that are stored in S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class\.

   To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.